cloudius-systems/osv/README.md

 ### Kernel Size

-At this moment (as of July 2021) the size of the uncompressed OSv kernel (`kernel.elf` artifact) is around 6.7 MB (the compressed is ~ 2.7 MB).
-This is not that small comparing to Linux kernel and quite large comparing to other unikernels.
+At this moment (as of December 2022) the size of the universal OSv kernel (`loader.elf` artifact) *built with all symbols hidden* is around
+3.6 MB.
+The size of the kernel linked with full `libstdc++.so.6` library and ZFS filesystem library included is 6.8 MB.
+Please read the [Modularization](https://github.com/cloudius-systems/osv/wiki/Modularization) wiki to better understand how kernel can be built and futher reduced in size and customized to run on specific hypervisor or specific app.

+The size of OSv kernel may be considered quite large comparing to other unikernels.
 However, bear in mind that OSv kernel (being unikernel) provides **subset** of functionality of the following Linux libraries (see their approximate size on Linux host):
 - `libresolv.so.2` (_100 K_)
 - `libc.so.6` (_2 MB_)
 - `libm.so.6` (_1.4 MB_)